FOREX-Euro zone inflation dents euro, dollar rises from three-month low

 World FX rates https://tmsnrt.rs/2RBWI5E

-(Reporting by Samuel Indyk in London and Ankur Banerjee and Vidya Ranganathan in Singapore; Editing by Kim Coghill, Miral Fahmy and Susan Fenton)
+(Reporting by Samuel Indyk in London and Ankur Banerjee and Vidya Ranganathan in Singapore; Editing by Susan Fenton, Kirsten Donovan)

 ((Samuel.Indyk@thomsonreuters.com))